 9.1.2.
-Employees of the Society
+Employees of Society

-The employees of the society shall be 'A' Class members.
+The employees of the society shall be 'A' Class members of the society.
 The service particulars of the employees shall be verified with the registers kept in the society.
-The educational qualifications, pay and allowances and service conditions of teaching and non teaching staff as approved by the Board of Directors of the society shall be verified in audit.
+The salary and allowances, or wages or remuneration paid shall be scrutinized.